“I don’t know how to describe how much better I feel.”

 When you bring awareness to your body, it stimulates the brain to create new neural pathways to encourage optimal movement patterns and functionality.
 This is also known as “neuroplasticity.”
 When you learn better ways to move, your brain will help you develop better breathing, coordination, flexibility, and cognition.

 Absolutely!
 The beauty of this practice is that it meets you where you are and goes from there.
 If you can’t get on the floor, you can sit in a chair.
 If you have difficulty with your left side, you can work on your right.
 You can even successfully visualize the movements if you can’t move something.
-Your brain will still develop the neural pathways needed to improve your quality of life.
+You will learn, and learning allows for change.

 As an athlete in any arena, you have learned to use your body, and to use it efficiently.
 However, you may have also developed habits that worked in the past but don’t now, or you may want to refine movements because of your personal goals.
-Feldenkrais practitioners have worked with professional golfers, equestrians, kayakers, hikers, runners, and more.
+While no expert in these areas I have helped have , equestrians, kayakers, hikers, runners, cloimbers and more.

-Yes...and no!
 Unlike yoga, Feldenkrais doesn't encourage holding poses or stretching for lengthy periods of time.
-You don’t repeat the same positions over and over.
-Instead, Feldenkrais classes use gentle and unique movement inquiry to discern holding patterns, range of motion, movement inefficiencies, and even pain/discomfort.
-By learning what your habitual movement patterns are and how they may be doing you a disservice, you can choose to learn a new pattern of movement that encourages freedom and ease.
+You don’t repeat the same positions Instead, I encourage classes use gentle and unique movement inquiry to help you find holding patterns, learn real range of motion, movement inefficiencies, and even pain/discomfort.
+By learning what your habitual movement patterns are and how they may be hurtful, you can choose to learn a new pattern of movement that encourages freedom and ease.
 In fact, a growing number of yoga teachers take Feldenkrais classes.
-The yoga industry has adopted many of the instructions you might hear in a Feldenkrais class—like “Breathe easily,” or “Don’t do too much”—because of the pain their students have created for themselves.